 Trustees are champions of KWMC and help to guide and develop the organisation.
 The Board is not expected to be involved in the day-to-day running of KWMC – this is the job of the staff team – however, we expect the Board to provide strategic guidance and support for the wider programme of KWMC.

-We have been based in Knowle West for 20 years and are committed to supporting our local community, and we would particularly welcome interest from local residents in becoming trustees.
+We have been based in Knowle West for 20 years and are committed to supporting our local community, and we particularly welcome interest from local residents in becoming trustees.

 – advise on and help to develop KWMC strategy